metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

 - `owner` (String) Owner is the owner of the IP.
-This field is set if the IP has beenallocated.
-It will be set to the pod name or another identifierrepresenting the usage of the IPThe owner field is left blank for an entry in Spec.IPAM.Pool andfilled out as the IP is used and also added to Status.IPAM.Used.
+This field is set if the IP has been allocated.
+It will be set to the pod name or another identifier representing the usage of the IP  The owner field is left blank for an entry in Spec.IPAM.Pool and filled out as the IP is used and also added to Status.IPAM.Used.
-- `resource` (String) Resource is set for both available and allocated IPs, it representswhat resource the IP is associated with, e.g. in combination withAWS ENI, this will refer to the ID of the ENI
+- `resource` (String) Resource is set for both available and allocated IPs, it represents what resource the IP is associated with, e.g. in combination with AWS ENI, this will refer to the ID of the ENI

 <a id="nestedatt--spec--ipam--pools"></a>